Stranger Things creators share one big change they have planned for season 5

 Reviews for the season have been mostly positive, but this hasn’t stopped fans from agreeeing that each episode could have been shorter.

-The show’s creators, Matt and Ross Duffer, have seemingly acknowledged this, telling the Happy Sad Confused podcast that season 5 will contain shorter episodes.
+The show’s creators, Matt and Ross Duffer, have seemingly acknowledged this, telling the Happy Sad Confusedpodcast that season five will contain shorter episodes.

 “The only reason we don’t expect to be as long is, this season, if you look at it, it’s almost a two-hour ramp up before our kids really get drawn into a supernatural mystery,” they said.